stakwork/sphinx-key/DEMONOTES.md

 Pay invoice: `alice-cli pay {invoice}`\
 Close channel: `alice-cli close {bob pubkey}`\
 Get the node pubkey: `alice-cli getinfo`\
-List the utxos of the node: `alice-cli listfunds`
+List the utxos of the node: `alice-cli listfunds`\
-List the peers and channels of the node: `alice-cli listpeers`
+List the peers and channels of the node: `alice-cli listpeers`\
+Stop the node: `alice-cli stop`\
+Completely reset the regtest environment: `cleanup`\